 Maryland Banks Iron Mine

-The Maryland Banks Iron Mine is near Harpers Ferry, West Virginia and is part of the Appalachian National Scenic Trail.
+The Maryland Banks Iron Mine is near Bolivar, West Virginia and is part of the Appalachian National Scenic Trail.
 The Maryland Banks Iron Mine was closed at the time of data entry with no known plans to re-open.
-Production size when active was considered to be small.
-The ore mined is composed of limonite.
 The Middle Section of the Appalachian Highlands characterize the geomorphology of the surrounding area.